SAIC-ATS/ARTTECH-3135/_posts/2016-09-07-Assignment_1.md

 ---

 1. Bookkeeping!
-    - Make sure you can access the class forum here: https://ats.community/c/courses/arttech-3135.
+    - Make sure you can access the class forum [here](https://ats.community/c/courses/arttech-3135).
 If you can't, talk to me.
 From this week forward, all class announcements will be posted on our private forum.
 You are responsible for making sure that you get the announcements, so make sure you've got everything configured correctly.

 2. Read!
     - Read: ofBook: [Graphics](http://openframeworks.cc/ofBook/chapters/intro_to_graphics.html)